 Changing your eating habits could be more effective than you think.
 The NHS suggests that eating at regular 3-4 hour intervals and maintaining 3 main meals a day and healthy snacks in between a day can be a good way to keep your energy levels up.

 A healthy and balanced breakfast can sustain your energy until lunch - a healthy and balanced lunch can sustain your energy until dinner.
-Alongside this, fruit and vegetables remain a good source for minerals, fibers, and vitamins.
+Alongside this, fruit and vegetables remain a good source for minerals, fibres, and vitamins.
 This is what your body needs to function at an optimal level.
 Starch and carbohydrates are beneficial too as they are the main source of many nutrients.
 Consuming less sugar can also be good - while they give a rush of energy it’s often short-lived and wears away fast.

 If you need extra guidance on what to eat, follow our example diet plan that we have given in our Japanese Diet article.